-Starbucks Canada is facing a $1 million employee lawsuit after allegations from an employee that it failed to uphold a legal duty to keep its workplace safe.
+Starbucks Canada is facing a $1 million employee lawsuit after allegations it failed to uphold a legal duty to keep its workplace safe.

 A former Starbucks barista, 23-year-old Shannon Mishimagi, has filed a $1 million lawsuit against the coffee chain after allegations that she was physically assaulted and threatened by her supervisor Gurjaspreet Jolly.